akbarmridho/fashapeo-ecommerce/README.md

 ## About Fashapeo

-Fashapeo e-commerce is a e-commerce web application with flexible and expandable system.
-This web app developed to support single seller system.
+Fashapeo e-commerce is an e-commerce web application with flexible and expandable system.
+This web app is developed to support single seller system.
 Currently, Fashapeo e-commerce have several feature such as:

 -   Flexible product creation option.
 Single or multi product variant are possible.
 -   Product discount by variation.